mohnish-sharma/spotto/DESIGN/README.md

 * Limited knowledge about vehicle specifications and makes
 * Currently just taking occasional photos stored in their camera roll without organisation

 Jane would be able to use the app's basic features, focusing on quick photo capture to organise cars they encounter by whatever category they define.
 She would also benefit educationally from the community features as she would learn car model and makes by descriptions posted from more mechanically inclined enthusiasts.
+The privacy features would be important as she most likely would not prefer to disclose locations or photos publicly.

 ## Wireframes & Mockups